alabecki/Strong-Equivalence-Solver/README.txt

 {"|", "+", ";"} for OR
 {"->", "=>"} for IMPLIES

-In addition to Boolean connectives we have:
+In addition to Boolean connectives, there is:
 {"~", "!", "not"} for NOT (negation as failure) {"TRUE", "1"} for TRUE
-{"FALSE", 0} for FALSE
+{"FALSE", "0"} for FALSE

+Members of b are separated with periods "." (although, one can just as easily make b a single conjunctive formula)